 Health Minister Amr Helmy declared Mubarak well enough to be moved from the hospital where he has been confined in the Red Sea resort of Sharm el-Sheik.

 "Mubarak's health is in an appropriate condition to be tried in Cairo," Helmy told reporters Thursday.

 Reports that Mubarak's health was faltering had raised speculation that his trial could be postponed or held in Sharm el-Sheikh.
 There have been conflicting stories about the state of Mubarak's health, with reports that he has been in and out of a coma, and that he has been fed intravenously after refusing food.

 While the announcements made it a certainty that the former leader will face trial in Cairo — likely in a hall in the city's convention center because of the intense interest in the case — an appeals judge must still formally announce the move.
 But according to Egyptian law, a defendant must physically appear in court.

 "Egyptian law stipulates that a judge must hear the defendant's testimony with his own ear, and physically be in the same room as the defendant," Nasser Amin, a lawyer with the Arab Center for the Independence of the Judiciary, told The Associated Press.

-Deputy Justice Minister Mohammed Munie told the state news agency MENA that a hall at the Convention Center, which is normally used for international trades shows and book fairs, is being fitted with chairs, an appropriately sized defendant's cage, and a media pit.
-He said there would be regulations on who may attend the trial and that Egyptian police and military will be securing the location for the duration of the trial.
+Deputy Justice Minister Mohammed Munie told the state news agency MENA that a hall at the convention center, which is normally used for international trade shows and book fairs, is being fitted with chairs, an appropriately sized defendant's cage, and a media pit.
+He said there would be regulations on who may attend the trial, and that Egyptian police and military will be securing the location for the duration of the trial.